hoangduytran/blender-manual/manual/advanced/extensions/getting_started.rst

    :blender_version_max: Maximum version of Blender that can run this.
    :website: Website for the extension.
    :copyright: Some licenses require a copyright, copyrights must be "Year Name" or "Year-Year Name".
-   :permissions:
-      Add-ons can list which resources they require.
-The available options are ["files", "network", "clipboard", "camera", "microphone"].
    :tags: List of tags.
 See the :doc:`list of available tags <./tags>`.
    :platforms:
       List of supported platforms.
 If omitted, the extension will be available in all operating systems.
       The available options are
       ["windows-x64", "windows-arm64", "macos-x64", "macos-arm64", "linux-x64"]
    :wheels: List of relative file-paths :doc:`Python Wheels <./python_wheels>`.
+   :permissions:
+      Add-ons can list which resources they require.
+The available options are *files*, *network*, *clipboard*, *camera*, *microphone*.
+      Each permission should be followed by an explanation (short single-sentence with no end pontuation (.)).

 Optional values for "build":